Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Address 001, TADD HIGH** (The registers at this address have exactly the same effect with the M64282FP sensor)
 - **Registers N, VH1, VH0:** playing with these 3 registers enable image enhancement and choose which convolution kernel to apply among 4 pre-calculated ones.
 Convolution kernels can also be forced via P, M and X registers if you like pain.
 The formula to force custom kernels is not trivial at all.
 All 3 must be set to 0 to disable safely border enhancements.
+The English datasheet has vertical and horizontal enhancements inversed in the register array.
 - **Registers G:** output gain, see tables in datasheet.

 **Effect of N, VH1 and VH0 at 87.5% enhancement intensity**